-- Daylight saving; - o no;
+- Daylight saving; •

+- 0 no;

 - No adjustment of the internal clock will be applied to follow the daylight saving time clock adjustment.

-- o automatic;
+- automatic; 0

 - Internal clock will adjusted to follow the daylight saving time clock adjustment automatically.
 If automatic is selected then new menu items appears as follows.

 - New timezone;

-- o no;
+- 0 no;

-Rules of the default location (Europe, Britain (UK), London) will be applied.
+- Rules of the default location (Europe, Britain (UK), London) will be applied.

-o yes
+- o yes

-New location can be selected corresponding to the time zone of the location of Uniflow-200.
+- New location can be selected corresponding to the time zone of the location of Uniflow-200.

 - Continent or ocean

 - o Europe;

 - o Indian Ocean;

 - o Pacific Ocean;

 - o Africa;

 - o America;

 - o Antarctica;

 - o Arctic Ocean;

 - o Asia;

 - o Atlantic Ocean;

 - o Australia;

 - Country

 - The local country on the selected continent can be selected here from the list

 - Region

-- The local region inside the country can be selected here from the list.
+The local region inside the country can be selected here from the list.